5igmatic/puzzle_game/README.md

 # puzzle_game

 General:
-Exit to main menu with right-most button
+Exit to main menu with right-most button \n
 Restart level/editor with second right-most button Play level in editor with left-most button